jorgenfar/netlight-node-workshop/README.md

 ### G. Deploy slackbot
 Click on your newly create app and select the 'Deploy' tab.
 Select Github as deployment method, log into Github in the following popup and find your slackbot repository.

+Press the 'Enable Automatic Deploys' button, so that each push to master deploys a new version of the slackbot.
+Trigger a manual deploy now by pressing the 'Deploy Branch' button

 Disclaimer: If an app receives no traffic in a 30 minute period, the app will sleep until it receives web traffic.

 ## 3. Creating a npm package